Beth Ratay

 rataymusic.com.

-Beth Ratay is a versatile composer who is able to craft music using a wide variety of styles and techniques.
+Czech-American composer Beth Ratay is a versatile musician who is able to craft music using a wide variety of styles and techniques.
 From music possessed of a quiet, understated grace, to music based on mathematical concepts, to emotive and hilarious opera, Ratay’s music is engaging, charming and beautiful.

-Dr. Ratay received her Doctor of Musical Arts in World Music Composition from the University of California, Santa Cruz and has had works performed around the world by ensembles such as Earplay, West Edge Opera, Coalescence Percussion Duo, the Phoenix Symphony Chorus, Ninth Planet, The Hartford Opera Theater, and the Oregon Bach Festival Composer’s Ensemble.
+Dr. Ratay received her Doctor of Musical Arts in World Music Composition from the University of California, Santa Cruz and has had works performed around the world by ensembles such as Earplay, West Edge Opera, Coalescence Percussion Duo, the Phoenix Symphony Chorus, Ninth Planet, Boston Opera Collaborative, Juventas New Music Ensemble, and the Oregon Bach Festival Composer’s Ensemble.
 Her studies on the relationship of text to music in the work of Leoš Janáček and symmetric or layered musical structures in the music of Harrison Birtwistle strongly inform her own compositions.
-Ratay is a vigorous supporter of new music as the Artistic Director for the Boston New Music Initiative.
+Ratay is a vigorous supporter of new music as the President of the Boston New Music Initiative.

-Beth Ratay is also active as a performer.
-She has a YouTube channel showcases a work for flute or voice by a living composer each week.
-She was also the principal flutist for the University of California, Santa Cruz Orchestra and for the April in Santa Cruz New Music Festival for three consecutive years and is currently a member of the New Mexico Symphonic Chorus.
+Ratay is also active as a performer.
+On her youtube channel she performs works, mostly by living composers, for flute and/or voice.
+She was also the principal flutist for the University of California, Santa Cruz Orchestra and for the April in Santa Cruz New Music Festival for three consecutive years and is a current member of the New Mexico Symphonic Chorus.